Department of Labor Logo United States Department of Labor

 Although most jewelers and precious stone and metal workers have a high school diploma, many trade schools offer courses for workers who seek additional education.

-Jewelers and precious stone and metal workers typically need a high school diploma to enter the occupation, and they learn the skills of the trade through on-the-job training.
+Jewelers and precious stone and metal workers typically need a high school diploma to enter the occupation, and they learn their skills on the job.
+Some workers complete an apprenticeship or trade school program.

 Education